tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 Integrations tests check the end-to-end functionality.
 These tests read in some program's IR, run race detection, and check that the resulting report is correct.

 Any time code is added, tests should also likely be added to cover the new code.
-In most cases is likely that both unit and integration tests should be added.
+In most cases it is likely that both unit and integration tests should be added.

 For example, when adding support for `pthread_create`, a unit test should be added to check that the llvm IR call to `pthread_create` is correctly recognized, and an integration test for a simple program using `pthread_create` should be added. -->